Multilayer Codes for Synchronization from Deletions and Insertions: Code Construction and Encoding

 \subsection{Constructing the message $M$}

 The message $M$ generated by the encoder consists of three parts, denoted by $M_1,M_2$, and $M_3$.
-The first part comprises the VT syndromes of the blocks, the second part comprises the VT syndromes of the chunk-strings, and the third part is the parity check syndrome of $X$ with respect to a linear code.
+The first part comprises the VT syndromes of the blocks, the second part comprises the VT syndromes of the chunk-strings, and the third part is the parity-check syndrome of $X$ with respect to a linear code.